ylyy93/my_blog/_posts/phil/2020-03-18-experimental-design.md

 \end{array}\right)
 $$

-##### Method 6: The "Helmert" parameterization: compares each treatment level to the average of the treatment levels that follow it.
+##### Method 6: The "Helmert" parameterization: compares each treatment level to the average of the treatment levels that follow it. (`contr.helmert`)

 $$
 \left(\begin{array}{ccc}